Maddened By the Madness in Governance: A People Stirred To Action!

 “There are decades when nothing happens and there are weeks a decade happen” – Vladimir Lenin, describing the rapid spate of events during the Russian revolution.

 The month of October of the year 2020, without doubt, would forever sink in the very depth of the hearts of many Nigerians.
 It was the month of all the months witnessed of the past few decades.
 A month of reawakening: A month of wild reinvigoration of the national consciousness.
-Nigerians unbelievably beat the mark, did the unexpected, and stormed the streets in their thousands demanding for nothing but all-round sanity in governance, but most especially, an end to police brutality.
+Nigerians unbelievably beat the mark, did the unexpected, and stormed the streets in their thousands demanding nothing but all-around sanity in governance, but most especially, an end to police brutality.

 However, that is merely the poetry of the heated narrative – the prose, that’s the longer piece, entails a concise launching of our understanding to grasp the height of the provocations that have animated Nigerians into an act of justifiable civil madness.

 The Nigerian leadership could be likened in many ways to a story told of an emperor – one who saw a virulently disgruntled crowd trouping towards the gate of his palace, and instantly called for his robes in an attempt to ecstatically join what he saw as a great cause for merriment.
 He was already a stone throw away from the gate when his servants raised caution and told him to take a closer look.
 He did, and saw a people with nothing but a dagger in their eyes.
 A people with a thunderbolt in their voice.
 A people maddened by their trauma and ready to give nothing but their defiant madness.

 The emperor had seen a mob but fancied a rejoicing.
 He had seen war but reached out for his robes for a thanksgiving carnival.
 In the case of the Nigerian leadership, they had mistaken a vengeful riot for a mere murmuring and sabre-rattling that would fizzle out-as usual-unaddressed.